Tsert.Com

 Pierre Innocent, Member, IEEE

-Agents or critters are self-executable scripts or applications, whereas widgets are used for presentation with a Graphical User Interface (GUI).
+Agents or critters are self-executable scripts, plugins, or applications, whereas widgets are used for presentation with a Graphical User Interface (GUI).
 Both critters and widgets can respond to signals derived from the HTML ones.
 Time based signals, as well as, message reception signals are also used.

 Article Abstract